Wavelet-Driven Generalizable Framework for Deepfake Face Forgery Detection: Methodology

 The classification head is tasked with categorizing the features generated by our encoder.
 Drawing inspiration from frequency-based techniques like Fourier Transforms \cite{qian2020thinking}, we focus on extracting subtle forgery indicators from images.
 We have developed a frequency-based Wavelet Classification Head that processes the features $Z$ derived from CLIP to determine their authenticity.
 In the following sections, we will provide a primer for the Discrete Wavelet Transforms and their inversions, and explain how certain design decisions can enhance the effectiveness of the classifier to identify deepfakes.

 \paragraph*{\bf Wavelet Transforms} Wavelet Transforms are used to analyze various frequency components of a signal and is particularly useful representations that have hierarchical or multi-scale structure \cite{mallat1989theory}.
 Applying a Discrete Wavelet Transform (DWT) the representation splits into low and high frequency components.
 Low-frequency components are responsible in capturing broad and nuanced features.
 Whereas high frequency components capture sharp features.
-The DWT decomposes as Low-pass filter (\( l \)), that captures the low-frequency component.
-Similarly, captures the high-frequency component, resulting in a down-sampled signal \( d_1 \).
-These are denoted as,